gamesbook/pyprototypr/docs/core_shapes.rst

       - *centre* at x-position ``2`` cm and at y-position ``1`` cm, with a *radius* size of ``1`` cm
       - *sides* - ``8`` (an octagon)
-      - *perbis* - set to ``True`` to force lines to be drawn from each of the centres of the sides of the polygon to its centre; the line properties are then set:
+      - *perbis* - this means lines will be drawn from the entres of the sides of the polygon to its centre; the line properties are then set:

+        - *perbis* - the edges of the polygon are numbered from the east-most facing edge as 1, and then in an anti-clockwise direction.
         - *perbis_offset* - set to ``0.25`` cm; the distance away from the centre
           that the lines will start to be drawn
         - *perbis_length*  - set to ``0.5`` cm; the length is shorter than that of the complete distance from centre point to edge, so the line goes in the same direction but never touches the vertex or the edge
         - *perbis_stroke_width* - set to ``1`` point; a slightly thicker line
-        - *perbis_directions* - the edges of the polygon are numbered from the east-most facing edge as 1, and then in an anti-clockwise direction.
 ===== ======